Androsv96/ninjaone-client/README.md

 This project is a tech solution for NinjaOne assessment.

+The following libraries were selected to develop this project

+- React
+- Typescript
+- Material UI
+- Redux
+- Formik
+- Yup
+- Jest
+- React testing library

 ## Starting app

 In order to run this project follow the following steps: